pandas-dev/pandas/doc/source/development/contributing.rst

 taken from the original GitHub issue.
 However, it is always worth considering additional use cases and writing corresponding tests.

-Adding tests is one of the most common requests after code is pushed to *pandas*.
+Adding tests is one of the most common requests after code is pushed to pandas.
 Therefore, it is worth getting in the habit of writing tests ahead of time so this is never an issue.

-Like many packages, *pandas* uses `pytest
+Like many packages, pandas uses `pytest
 <https://docs.pytest.org/en/latest/>`_ and the convenient
 extensions in `numpy.testing
 <https://docs.scipy.org/doc/numpy/reference/routines.testing.html>`_.